Posted byon March 10, 2018.

 The Shadow Trafficker is a shady individual lurking in the Hollowed Halls of Agartha (570,150) against a boarded up part of the tree.
 He sells agent gear, resources, and randomized agent dossiers - all for HexCoins.
 HexCoins are the only currency this information broker will accept.

-Please be aware that it is entirely possible to receive duplicates Gear Reward bags purchased from the Shadow Trafficker.
-Agent Dossiers purchased from the Shadow Trafficker do not give Agents the player already has.
+Please be aware that it is entirely possible to receive duplicates from Gear Reward bags purchased from the Shadow Trafficker.
+Agent Dossiers purchased from the Shadow Trafficker do not give Agents the player already has and will refund the HexCoin cost in the case that they have all included Agents.

 All agents and gear purchased from the Trafficker can be sold back to the Trafficker for their normal HexCoin price.